 A House in Bayswater is a beautiful piece of documentary-making, which slowly develops towards a memorable finish.
 What isn’t revealed is that the fact this was this house in Bayswater was Ken Russell’s home during the 1950s.

 I have lived most of my life in rooming houses, and shared apartments, and run-down hotels, where there is great comfort in anonymity and company amongst strangers, and understand Russell’s nostalgia for a life that is being slowly removed, as cities are carelessly gentrified.
 Watching it in the month when New York’s Chelsea Hotel announced its demise, only reinforced how much of our shared environment is now monetized for the benefit of a few.
-This is apparent in Russell’s film, as the film details the lives and hopes of the tenants, connected by a house that was soon to be lost to demolition and replaced “by a soulless office block.”
+This is apparent in Russell’s film, as the film details the lives and hopes of the tenants, connected by a house that was planned for demolition—to be replaced “by a soulless office block.
+Thankfully, this never happened and the house stands to this day.”

 Previously on Dangerous Minds